Living underground on Mars may be our only option because of the harsh environment. This presents many tunnel drilling challenges that go undiscussed.

 My point is, drilling is a huge effort.
 You need a lot of equipment with many people working closely together.

 Important Note: Mars has little to no atmosphere as we learned.
 So, this makes landing heavy objects on Mars even more difficult.

-#8 Building the outer shell of a tunnel
+#8 Building a tunnel’s outer shell

-But, a lot of the time the panels break or don’t properly get placed.
+In some instances, the panels break or don’t properly get placed.

 - Water pressure